SafeChargeInternational/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

 = 1.9 - 2019-03-26 =
 * New - Better logic for add and remove SC hooks for the checkout.
 Hide SC buttons when edit order if, it not made via SC.
+Removed option to show or hide the loading message on Checkout page.
 * Add - Will be added functionality to create Full Refund, when merchant change order status to Refunded.

 = 1.8.2 - 2018-12-19 =